Is Voice Assistant Technology Here To Stay?

 Listen Close… A Brief History of Voice Assistant Devices

 Virtual assistants have made massive strides since their creation.
-The first iterations were made in the sixties, but it's only in the past decade that the tech has become available en masse to the consumer market.
+The first iterations made in the sixties, but it's only in the past decade that the tech has become available en masse to the consumer market.
 If you own a smartphone, you probably have Alexa, Siri or the Google voice assistant preinstalled.
-The introduction of voice assistants to portable devices has proved to be a popular combination and this is reflected when we examine the global markets for voice tech users.
+The introduction of voice assistants to portable devices has proved to be a popular combination, and this is reflected when we examine the global markets for voice tech users.

 These numbers indicate a significant amount of growth in a relatively short space of time.
 The link between this rapid growth and the ease of accessibility granted by smartphones is undeniable.